jonashdown/Blog/articles/how_to_guarantee_race_condtions_in_int_testing.md

 ### Truncating databases whilst tests are still running

 Tidying up test data is good practice as it allows for stacks to be torn down efficiently without leaving any artifacts.
-However when each test suite attempts to truncate the databases it is using, race conditions are assured as other test suites may not have finished and may find themselves asserting against non-existant data.
+However when each test suite attempts to truncate the databases it is using, race conditions are assured as other test suites may not have finished and may find themselves asserting against non-existent data.

 ### Not allowing processes to complete before assertion